justcho5/ADA/project/README.md

 Will there be limits on how often we're allowed to use the compute cluster?
 Can we get temporal data on price and sales ranking of products?
 Are we going in the right direction with this proposal?
 Do you think there are any other research subtopics we should consider?

+# Contributions of all members
+Matteo: Data processing on the cluster, incentivized review detection algorithm, code documentation, initial data analysis;